wxcctechsummit/holcct2108/livelabs/Lab4Analyzer.md

 11. On the `left` column, add a filter and use Final Queue Name
 12. In the filter under the `Fields` section, set the Queue names that should appear in the report
 13. Be sure to save the LongestDuration as a global variable
-14. `Next` we will be opening a newly created report from Lab 3 - 3.2_AAR_AgentState [Start at Timeslot Link](https://youtube.com/embed/mIaUgAEjRHs?start=476)
+14. `Next` we will be opening a newly created report from Lab 3 - 3.2_AAR_AgentState
+> * <a href="https://youtube.com/embed/mIaUgAEjRHs?start=476" target="_blank">Portal</a>
-15. Use the global filter created in the previous report to filter your team in this report
+16. Use the global filter created in the previous report to filter your team in this report
-16. `Save` this new report as `4.1.2_AAR_AgentState`
+17. `Save` this new report as `4.1.2_AAR_AgentState`
-17. `Next` Edit the newly created report in Lab 3 named `3.1_CSR_Contacts`
+18. `Next` Edit the newly created report in Lab 3 named `3.1_CSR_Contacts`
-18. `Add a Filter` using Final Queue Name and set a Regular Expression
+19. `Add a Filter` using Final Queue Name and set a Regular Expression
   - Use the expression `QV_+` as the wildcard.
-19. `Save` the expression then choose `Save as` and call this new report `4.1.3_CSR_Contacts'
+20. `Save` the expression then choose `Save as` and call this new report `4.1.3_CSR_Contacts'
-20. This completes this lab.
+21. This completes this lab.
 Please proceed to the next lab below.

 # Exercise 4.2 Enhanced Field Compound Visualization and Drill-down